CV / Resume

 2010 and 2011: policy advocate for National Council of the Teacher of English (NCTE), assigned to Sen. Richard Shelby

-2006 – 2007: local organizer for Independent Lens, a PBS/ITVS film series on social justice issues.
-Local screenings were held at Equality Alabama.
+2006 – 2007: local organizer for Independent Lens.
+(Local screenings held at Equality Alabama)

-2002: assisted in research, development, and collection of images for the Lowndes Interpretive Center on the Selma-to-Montgomery National Historical Trail, during employment with NewSouth Books
+2002: assisted in development for the Lowndes Interpretive Center on the Selma-to-Montgomery National Historical Trail

 Professional Development Presentations

-Forthcoming: July 16, 2022: session leader on film adaptations at the Fitzgerald Museum’s Teaching The Great Gatsby Conference at Huntingdon College.
+July 16, 2022: session leader on using film adaptations at the Fitzgerald Museum’s Teaching The Great Gatsby Conference at Huntingdon College

 July 31, 2019: session leader for Sprouts School Garden Workshop, a teacher institute by EAT South